risgk/digital-synth-vra8-q/README.md

 ## Change History

-- v4.0.0: Remove AC coupling capacitors from the recommended circuit
+- v4.0.0: Add PORTAMENTO TIME; Remove AC coupling capacitors from the recommended circuit
 - v3.2.0: Add Pseudo-Stereo Chorus Mode; Assign free voices in Oscillator index order; Change CPU Busy LED lighting condition; Other changes
 - v3.1.0: Fix the problem pitch bend is minimized by Reset All Controllers; Add VOICE Mode (PARA/MONO); Expand the range of CUTOFF frequency (min: 440 Hz, max: 14.08 kHz); Improve VELOCITY > CUTOFF; Fix the instability of the pitch when a note (Gate) is turned on; Change PRESET; Other changes
 - v3.0.0: Improve sound quality; Fix Oscillator pitch; Increase the CUTOFF frequency slightly (min: 880 Hz, max: 14.08 kHz); Change the Q range of RESONANCE (mix: 0.7, max: 8.0); Increasing RESONANCE decreases the filter gain; Support Velocity > CUTOFF (OFF/ON); Reduce pop noise when turning notes ON and OFF; Enable Short Delay FX; Change PRESET programs; Support All Sound OFF and Reset All Controllers; Other changes